Tartarus Backyard Ultra

 Tartarus Backyard Ultra will follow closely to Laz’s original format.
 The concept is simple.
 It’s a last person standing race.
 In the end, only one Runner and one Rucker will finish the race.

-We've analyzed lots of data from weather and terrain and have found that Camp 7 and the end of September make the most ideal conditions for human potential in both running and rucking.
+We've analyzed lots of data from weather and terrain and have found that Camp 7 and the month of August make the most ideal conditions for human potential in both running and rucking.

 To be clear, these are two separate races.
 There is a running race and a rucking race.
 You can only participate in one or the other.

 At 0800 hours on Saturday, April 23rd, 2022, we will start a race at the old airstrip in Camp 7 and will use the local trails to complete the daytime loop that is 4.1667 miles (Runners) and 3.2 miles (Ruckers).

 Each Runner and Rucker has exactly one-hour to complete the loop.
 We will start another race at 0900 hours, where Runners and Ruckers race around the same 4.1667 or 3.2 mile trail loop.
 The same will be done at 1000, 1100, 1200, and so on, every hour on the hour.